Are you concerned about Chlorine and Chloramines in your water?

-Cons: May restrict flow rate and pressure in home, not suitable for large homes or high water use, higher cost due to need to frequent filter cartridge changes, cartridge can become fouled and bacteria can grow on cartridge.
+Cons: May restrict flow rate and pressure in-home, not suitable for large homes or high water use, higher cost due to frequent filter cartridge changes, the cartridge can become fouled, and bacteria can grow on the cartridge.

-Filter cartridges are the least expensive method of chlorine removal initially; however, over time their upkeep will actually become more expensive than that of a backwash or upflow carbon filter, as you’ll have to replace the filter cartridge regularly to keep the filter working properly.
+Filter cartridges are the least expensive method of chlorine removal initially; however, over time, their upkeep will become more costly than that of a backwash or upflow carbon filter, as you’ll have to replace the filter cartridge regularly to keep the filter working properly.

-We often recommend Big Blue radial carbon filters for homeowners looking to filter their water of chlorine with a cartridge filter, as they are relatively inexpensive, offer great flow rates, and are very effective filters.
+We often recommend Big Blue radial carbon filters for homeowners looking to filter their chlorine water with a cartridge filter.
+They are relatively inexpensive, offer great flow rates, and are very effective filters.

 To remove chloramines with a cartridge filter, you’ll need a special filter that uses catalytic carbon.
-A catalytic carbon cartridge filter will effectively remove chloramines as well as chlorine and other foul tastes and odors.
+A catalytic carbon cartridge filter will effectively remove chloramines and chlorine, and other foul tastes and odors.

 Pros: No drain required, no backwash or wastewater, suitable for higher flow rates and larger homes, lower costs due to much less expensive bulk carbon used instead of filter cartridges.

-Cons: Media can get fouled if sediment is present; best when used with a prefilter.
-Can develop tastes and odors if chlorine levels in city water are low and filter is not used daily.
+Cons: Media can get fouled if sediment is present, best when used with a prefilter.
+Can develop tastes and odors if chlorine levels in city water are low and Chlorine Water Filtration is not used daily.

-With this type of system water flows down a center distributor tube and up through the carbon.
-Carbon upflow non-backwashing systems are preferred for removing toxic chemicals (not usually found in treated municipal water) such as pesticides and herbicides.
+With this type of system, water flows down a center distributor tube and up through the carbon.
+Carbon upflow non-backwashing methods are preferred for removing toxic chemicals (not usually found in treated municipal water) such as pesticides and herbicides.

 Carbon Automatic Backwash Systems

 Pros: Less pressure drop, better flow, media lasts longer.
-The once a week backwash and rinse keeps carbon filter clean and free of sediment.
-Carbon media is ‘reclassified’ meaning the granular media is stirred up exposing fresh sites on the media.
-Sediment is removed and flushed out to drain.
+The once-a-week backwash and rinse keep the carbon filter clean and free of sediment.
+Carbon media is ‘reclassified,’ meaning the granular media is stirred up, exposing fresh sites on the media.
+The residue is removed and flushed out to drain.

 In a downflow backwashing filter, water flows through the top of the tank, down through the media from top to bottom, and back up the distributor tube.

-During the backwash cycle, however, the flow of water is reversed, and water flows down the distributor tube and up through the media to lift, expand, and clean it.
+However, during the backwash cycle, water flow is reversed, and water flows down the distributor tube and up through the media to lift, expand, and clean it.